Dale Abbey (ruin): Foundation legends

-Vision of glory

 Thomas Muskham, the chronicler, then switches to an entirely different story, this time concerning the vision of a man he tells us was called Uthlagus and who was in the vicinity of Deepdale because of the regular traffic between Nottingham and Derby through the forest that stretched from the River Derwent bridge at Derby to the Erewash.
 Although Thomas does not tell us so explicitly, Uthlagus is not a name but a Latinised form of Old English utlaga, the modern English "outlaw."
 So presumably this man was a highway robber and when Thomas describes him as famosissimus it is in the sense of "extremely notorious," not "most renowned," as the translator has it: possibly the chronicler's ambiguity is deliberate.
 The outlaw fell asleep one summer day on Lindridge, the hill to the west of the later abbey site, and had a dream in which the future glory of the place was revealed to him.
 After revealing and explaining his dream vision, Uthlagus announced that it meant he could no longer keep company with his band.
 He took his leave and was not seen again, although it was rumoured he had become a hermit at Deepdale.

 Muskham's account of the origins of religious life at Deepdale is marked by free use of legend, although key features of his account were probably plausible to his readers.
 It was not improbable that the area was plagued by banditry during the Anarchy of Stephen's reign, when at least some of his account is possibly set.
 A number of important new monasteries and even monastic orders of the early 12th century were credited to the work of individual hermits.
 A close parallel is Arrouaise Abbey in northern France, which its historians portrayed as appearing in bandit country and inspired by the work of a hermit called Roger.
 The Deepdale foundation and the Arrouaisians alike were secured a role in the Church by assimilation into an order of canons regular following the Rule of St. Augustine.